-Sweden's electricity supply is largely dependent on reliable hydropower, both as an energy source and for balancing consumption and production for stable reliability.
+Sweden's electricity supply is largely dependent on reliable hydropower, both as an energy source and for balancing consumption and production.
 An extreme dry period in which most hydropower stations are without water in the dams can lead to large production losses.
-A severe dry season is likely to affect our neighbouring countries to a similar extent, why imports and export opportunities are deemed to be very limited.
+A severe dry season is likely to affect our neighbouring countries to a similar extent.